Is customer data contained in the customer’s AWS account?¶

 Yes, all Aviatrix AMI is deployed in the customer’s private cloud environment.

-Will the controller and gateway need to reach out to Aviatrix to receive command or send routing data to Aviatrix?¶
+Will the controller and gateway need to reach out to Aviatrix to receive commands or send routing data to Aviatrix?¶

 No, customers’ configuration data is never accessed by Aviatrix.
 The only time Aviatrix receives information from a customer is: